tonyahowe/LiC/README.md

 How will we indicate the variety of sources from which this digital edition has been constructed?
 In most cases, there will be multiple witnesses/physical sources--a book, an 18th Connect text encountered via TypeWright, a Project Gutenberg plaintext, an XML or SGML file from another project, even a hard copy that was used for reading.
 Can we manipulate <sourcerDesc><imprint> element in the header?
 See above re: validity.

 ## Annotation content
 What should a baseline be?
 How much variation will we allow?
 Complete sentences, attributive phrases, reputable sources both popular-scholarly and scholarly?
 Accessibility?
 Citation and quotation?
 Linking within the annotations?

+## Levels of Annotation
+Some annotations can be simple and brief (short definitions of words no longer in use, or identifying usage that is no longer current).
+Others would benefit from longer, perhaps media-rich (photographs, paintings, sound files) annotation.
+At still other points, an extended "annotation" equivalent to side bars in print textbooks might be desirable/helpful (Franklin's Autobiography with an account of eighteenth-century printing conventions and technology, or the status of the post office, etc.)